ColoredCow/wordpress-init/public/wp-content/plugins/wordfence/readme.txt

 = 7.3.6 - July 31, 2019 =
 * Improvement: Multiple "php.ini file in core directory" issues are now consolidated into a single issue for clearer scan results.
-* Improvement: The AJAX error detection for false positive WAF blocks now better detects and processes the response for presenting the whitelisting prompt.
+* Improvement: The AJAX error detection for false positive WAF blocks now better detects and processes the response for presenting the allowlisting prompt.
 * Improvement: Added overdue cron detection and highlighting to diagnostics to help identify issues.
 * Improvement: Added the necessary directives to exclude backwards compatibility code from creating warnings with phpcs for future compatibility with WP Tide.
 * Improvement: Normalized all PHP require/include calls to use full paths for better code quality.